Labná Arch: East side

 The two stepped frets which meet in a "V" in this detail on the east side of the Labná Arch suggest an extremely stylized mask to George Andrews, author of Pyramids & Palaces, Monsters & Masks: The Golden Age of Maya Architecture.

-In this photograph it is easy to see how Puuc construction techniques utilizing interior rubble fill surfaced with well cut plain and mosaic stonework was used to build the Labná arch.
+This photograph shows the damaged portions of buildings which once were connected to the Arch.
+It is easy to see how Puuc construction techniques utilizing interior rubble fill surfaced with plain and mosaic stonework were used to build the Labná arch.
 These are very solid buildings.